pegasystems/docker-pega-web-ready/README.md

 JAVA_OPTS 					| Specify any additional parameters that should be appended to the `java` command. |
 INITIAL_HEAP 				| Speficy the initial size (`Xms`) of the java heap. | `2048m`
 MAX_HEAP 					| Speficy the maximum size (`Xmx`) of the java heap. | `4096m`
-INDEX_DIRECTORY 			|			| `NONE`
 HEAP_DUMP_PATH 				| Specify a location for a heap dump using `XX:HeapDumpPath` | `/heapdumps`
-NODE_TYPE 					| Specify a node type or classification to specialize the processing within this container.
-See [Node classification] on the Pega Community for more information. |
-NODE_SETTINGS 				|  			|
-PEGA_DIAGNOSTIC_USER 		| Set a Pega diagnostic username to download log files. |
-PEGA_DIAGNOSTIC_PASSWORD 	| Set a secure Pega diagnostic username to download log files. |

 ### Cassandra settings